NVIDIA/aistore/docs/getting_started.md

 > See also: [Client-side TLS environment](/docs/cli.md#environment-variables)

-## Build, Make and Development Tools
+## Build, Make, and Development Tools

 As noted, the project utilizes GNU `make` to build and run things both locally and remotely (e.g., when deploying AIStore via [Kubernetes](/deploy/dev/k8s/Dockerfile).
 As the very first step, run `make help` for help on: